 Treatment For Acid Reflux And GERD In Children

 Starting from basic lifestyle and diet changes to medications, treatment for acid reflux and GERD depends on the severity of the symptoms.
 For younger children, doctors usually recommend changes in diet and lifestyle to prevent triggering the disorder.
 Here are some of them:

 - Eat more often, but eat smaller meals each time.
 Avoid eating at least three hours before bedtime.

-- Fatty foods, spicy foods, carbonated drinks, acidic fruits, and vegetables that can irritate the tummy are a no-no.
+- Fatty foods, spicy foods, carbonated drinks are a no-no.

 - If the child is obese, weight loss is recommended to decrease any possible pressure on the abdomen.

 - Keep the head in an elevated position when sleeping, and preferring to sleep towards the left side.

 - Avoid wearing tight clothes.